sambauers/mysql-svn-backup/readme.md

 The primary advantage is in having complete incremental historical snapshots of your database(s) available for potentially a longer time than standard monolithic database dumps.

 If you find you need to transpose databases to other locations a lot, then storing your backups in a remote version control repository can help to speed things up.
 Instead of waiting for an entire dump to be transferred, you can just keep a local working copy of the backup and update the incremental changes using Subversion or GIT before importing the data into MySQL.

+Some further rationale for it's existence is on [this blog post](http://redant.com.au/how-we-do/backing-up-mysql-into-subversion-using-mysql-svn-backup/ "Dolphins with lasers like to back up their databases to Subversion, how about you?").

 This method and tool is not recommended for huge databases (or at least it hasn't been tested).
 It is probably also not much good for databases that store a lot of frequently changing binary data.